An aspiring singer, Vahe Poghosyan joined the Armenian army to protect his homeland. He got injured, losing sight in both eyes.

 Watch as three students navigate through our Medical Observership program in Armenia.

-Our Regional Eye Clinics aim to provide access to eye care for those living outside Armenia’s capital.
+Our Regional Eye Centers aim to provide access to eye care for those living outside Armenia’s capital.

 Our Mobile Eye Hospital travels Armenia and provide eye care to those who would otherwise be without.